stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 smoke which rolled down past the windows from the chimney it was known that he had lighted the fire.
 Later, after a great rustling of newspapers, that odd wrench and creaking were heard again;
 followed by a thumping which none of the eavesdroppers liked.
-Thereafter two suppressed cries of Willett&rsquo;s were heard, and hard upon these came a swishing rustle of indefinable hatefulness.
+Thereafter two suppressed cries of Willett's were heard, and hard upon these came a swishing rustle of indefinable hatefulness.
 Finally the smoke that the wind beat down from the chimney grew very dark and acrid, and everyone wished that the weather had spared them this choking and venomous inundation of peculiar fumes.
 Mr.
-Ward&rsquo;s head reeled, and the servants all clustered together in a knot to watch the horrible black smoke swoop down.
+Ward's head reeled, and the servants all clustered together in a knot to watch the horrible black smoke swoop down.
 After an age of waiting the vapours seemed to lighten, and half-formless sounds of scraping, sweeping, and other minor operations were heard behind the bolted door.
-And at last, after the slamming of some cupboard within, Willett made his appearance&mdash;sad, pale, and haggard, and bearing the cloth-draped basket he had taken from the upstairs laboratory.
+And at last, after the slamming of some cupboard within, Willett made his appearance--sad, pale, and haggard, and bearing the cloth-draped basket he had taken from the upstairs laboratory.
 He had left the window open, and into that once accursed room was pouring a wealth of pure, wholesome air to mix with a queer new smell of disinfectants.
 The ancient overmantel still lingered; but it seemed robbed of malignity now, and rose as calm and stately in its white panelling as if it had never borne the picture of Joseph Curwen.
 Night was coming on, yet this time its shadows held no latent fright, but only a gentle melancholy.
 Of what he had done the doctor would never speak.
-To Mr. Ward he said, &ldquo;I can answer no questions, but I will say that there are different kinds of magic.
+To Mr. Ward he said,  "I can answer no questions, but I will say that there are different kinds of magic.
-I have made a great purgation, and those in this house will sleep the better for it.&rdquo;
+I have made a great purgation, and those in this house will sleep the better for it. "

     7.

-That Dr. Willett&rsquo;s &ldquo;purgation&rdquo; had been an ordeal almost as nerve-racking in its way as his hideous wandering in the vanished crypt is shewn by the fact that the elderly physician gave out completely as soon as he reached home that evening.
+That Dr. Willett's  "purgation " had been an ordeal almost as nerve-racking in its way as his hideous wandering in the vanished crypt is shewn by the fact that the elderly physician gave out completely as soon as he reached home that evening.
 For three days he rested constantly in his room, though servants later muttered something about having heard him after midnight on Wednesday, when the outer door softly opened and closed with phenomenal softness.
-Servants&rsquo; imaginations, fortunately, are limited, else comment might have been excited by an item in Thursday&rsquo;s   Evening Bulletin   which ran as follows:
+Servants' imaginations, fortunately, are limited, else comment might have been excited by an item in Thursday's   Evening Bulletin   which ran as follows:

     North End Ghouls  Active Again